JacopoScrtacher/Nes-/README.md

 | `🟧` | Has the system a stable filesystem? |
 | `🟨` |  Is the system safe enough to run on a pc(personal computer) ?  |

-Comment: No don't run it on your pc, beacouse of leak of drivers! | Comment |
+Comment: No don't run it on your pc, beacouse of leak of drivers!

+Link: PassyOSDevWebsite.com